muskan-salampuria/Predicting_Iris_Flower_Species/README.md

 ## Iris Flower:
 Iris is the family in the flower which contains the several species such as the iris.setosa,iris.versicolor,iris.virginica,etc.

-## Solutions by Different Algorithms
+## Solution by Different Algorithms
  - SVM
  - Random Forest
  - Logistic Regression